djurasze/SociableDomainUnitTesting/README.md

 <figure>
 <img src="./doc/overlapping_tests.svg" alt="Overlapping tests" style="width:100%">
-<figcaption align = "center"><b>Overlapping tests</b></figcaption>
+<figcaption align = "center"><b>Fig. 5.
+Overlapping Tests</b></figcaption>
 </figure>

-As seen in the picture above, we have the basic unit test for a value object, which is then utilized by the entity, aggregate, and so forth.
+As shown in the picture above, we have the basic unit test for a value object, which is then used by the entity, aggregate, and so on.

 ### Easily visible behavior

 Another thing that can improve our tests is the idea of easily visible behavior.
 In order to effectively test our unit of code, we do not want to look inside that code.
 With mocks, it is tempting to prove validity using mock verification.
 In our approach, we try to avoid that because it is hard to maintain in the long run.
 When changes occur inside our code, we will be forced to rewrite our tests.
 Instead of doing that, it is better to write the code in such a way that it is easy to check the behavior by using the returned data from the tested method or by using some publicly accessible getters.